The Local Scene: cambridge & harvard square

-Take a seat for an enthralling theatre performance at A.R.T., located on the campus of Harvard University and recognized as the 3rd best regional theatre in the country by Time Magazine.
+Take a seat for an enthralling theater performance at A.R.T., located on the campus of Harvard University and recognized as the 3rd best regional theater in the country by Time Magazine.

 When it comes to authentic ethnic eats, locals flock to this diverse neighborhood off-the-beaten path for Brazilian barbecue at Midwest Grill, Portuguese fries at Casa Portugal, and Irish shepherd’s pie at The Druid.

 Get curious and discover with the Harvard Museums of Science & Culture.
 View special exhibits showcasing the natural world, science, and human cultures.
 Ask the Concierge team about an exclusive discount for your visit!
 Admission covers entrance to all of the Science & Culture Museums:

 - Harvard Semitic Museum